Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Applications

 \cite{govreen-segal_x-ray_2025} estimated a critical value $\xi_c=0.015$ that allows us to determine whether or not the X-rays efficiently ionize the ambient gas; for $\xi\ll\xi_c$ the gas is neutral and absorbs the x-rays, while for $\xi\gg\xi_c$ essentially all of the gas is ionized and therefore there is no X-ray absorption.

 We obtain $\xi \ll1$ for our $M_\bullet=10M_\odot$ and $M_\bullet=100M_\odot$ models presented in Figure \ref{fig:FBOT_BH_SEDs}, evaluating the outflows at $t=1360$d to be consistent with the data we have for the soft X-ray emission for AT2018cow.
 These estimates suggest that significant X-ray absorption by the late-time outflows is plausible.
+To further support this, we performed calculations with {\fontfamily{cmtt}\selectfont Cloudy} for the $M_\bullet=100M_\odot$ model shown in Figure \ref{fig:FBOT_BH_SEDs} and the model shown in Figure \ref{fig:FBOT_examples}.
+We input the plotted X-ray SED as the incident emission, which interacts with an absorbing medium whose density is given by eq. (\ref{eq:n(r)}).
+We find that the X-rays are efficiently absorbed for a range of mass outflow rates and velocities.
+The emergent spectrum is not shown here because our models have high electron scattering optical depths for which {\fontfamily{cmtt}\selectfont Cloudy} is not very accurate.

 This analysis motivates a modified scenario for the origin of the late-time emission in AT2018cow and perhaps other LFBOTs.
 Rather than the UV/optical emission coming only from the disk, what we are observing can be a combination of a disk and X-rays that have been reprocessed into UV/optical by outflows coming from the large radii in said disk.
 This would explain the fact that $L_{UV}\gtrsim L_X$ and help suppress the X-ray emission that would otherwise be expected.
 This model would continue to favor lower mass BH models $\sim 10-100 M_\odot$ as such models produce lower X-ray luminosities (Fig. \ref{fig:FBOT_BH_SEDs}) broadly consistent with the optical/UV emission in AT2018cow if the latter has a significant contribution from reprocessing at late-times.